Agustín Adorni

-Agustín Andrés Adorni (born 18 June 1990) is an Argentine football forward playing for América General Pirán.
+Agustín Andrés Adorni (born 18 June 1990) is an Argentine former footballer who played as a forward.

 Career

 Born in Rosario, Santa Fe, Adorni is the product of Provincial, Newell's Old Boys and Central Córdoba's youth systems, and he made his professional debut in the Primera B Metropolitana with Central Córdoba at age 17.
 After the club was relegated, he had spells in the lower leagues with Juventud de Pergamino and Sarmiento de Resistencia.